michaelvanstraten/projektpraktikum-i/README.md

    ```

 2. **Run Scripts**: Once in the Nix environment, follow the same steps outlined
-   in the `uv` setup section to execute scripts.
+   in the uv setup section to execute scripts directly.

 ## Building Documents with Nix